 Pare down your belongings.
 The more stuff you move, the more your move will cost, so cut as much as possible from your move.
 Anything that is broken and you won’t fix, that you don’t know why you have it, or that is outgrown, outdated and will be out of place in your new home should be disposed of, either by selling it or donating it.
 Bonus: Sell items in good condition in a moving sale or through an online site to earn some additional cash.

 Reduce the weight of your belongings.
-Moving a lot of heavy stuff will also make your move more expensive.
+Moving a lot of heavy stuff will also make your long distance move more expensive.
 It’s worth considering whether selling heavy items like home gyms, weight sets, large grills, and appliances, then replacing them after you move, is less expensive than moving the items.
 If you have a high and low weight estimate for your move, add up the weight of your bulkiest items, then subtract it from the high estimate.
 If it puts you closer to the weight of the low estimate, and the cost of the replacement items is covered, it may be worth it.

 Do Your Own Packing and Unpacking.
 This is a major undertaking, but if you have the time and the ability to do so, it can save you money upfront.
 Just be sure you do a good job of packing; broken or damaged items that need to be replaced may end up costing you more.